0

 • Instead, hormones modify the brain's resilience or vulnerability to vascular stressors.

-• In post-menopausal women, short or absent estrogen exposure may increase sensitivity to vascular damage, especially from high blood pressure and arterial stiffness.
+• In post-menopausal women, short or absent estrogen exposure may increase sensitivity to vascular changes, especially from high blood pressure and arterial stiffness.

 In other words:

-Menopause may not cause brain damage directly — but it may increase susceptibility to damage from cardiovascular risk factors.
+Menopause may not directly cause brain changes — but it may increase the brain's sensitivity to cardiovascular risk factors.

 • The study is cross-sectional, meaning it captures one point in time and cannot prove cause-and-effect.